rfoel/bulma-toast/README.md

 - `dismissible`: Whether the notification will have a close button or not.
 Default is `false`.
 - `pauseOnHover`: Pauses delay when hovering the notification.
 Default is `false`.
 - `closeOnClick`: Dismisses the notification when clicked.
 Default is `true`.
+- `opacity`: The notification's container opacity.
+Default is `0.8`.

 ## Install